Jump to:

 Step 3: Tighten Screws Connecting Shower Diverter Faceplate

 Once you’ve prepared the work area, you’re ready to fully diagnose the problem.
 The problem may be either a worn shower diverter or loose screws on the faceplate.
-In case of the latter, try tightening the faceplate screws but without over-torquing them.
+In the case of the latter, try tightening the faceplate screws without overtorquing them.

 You’ll know to replace the worn shower diverter if water still leaks through the bathtub faucet with the valve engaged.
 In that case, either the valve itself or its rubber seals wore down through repeated use.